-With the recent Windows announcement to end support for Windows Information Protection (WIP), Microsoft Endpoint Manager will be discontinuing future investments in managing and deploying WIP.
+With the recent Windows announcement to end support for Windows Information Protection (WIP), Microsoft Intune will be discontinuing future investments in managing and deploying WIP.
 In addition to limiting future investments, we’ll also be removing support for WIP without enrollment scenario by the end of calendar year 2022.

 Note: Devices receiving WIP policies with Intune enrollment will continue to be supported until the feature is removed from Windows (or an additional communication is issued).
 Stay tuned to this blog for updates.

 Why are we ending support for Windows Information Protection?

 As mentioned in the Windows blog (Announcing sunset for Windows Information Protection), Windows Information Protection (WIP), previously known as Enterprise Data Protection (EDP), was originally released to help organizations protect enterprise apps and data against accidental data leaks without interfering with the employee experience on Windows.
 Over time, many of you have expressed a need for a data protection solution that works across heterogenous platforms, and that allows you to extend the same sensitive data protection controls on endpoints that you have for the various SaaS apps and services you rely upon every day.
 To address these needs, Microsoft has built Microsoft Purview Data Loss Prevention (DLP), which is deeply integrated with Microsoft Purview Information Protection to help your organization discover, classify, and protect sensitive information as it is used or shared.